-There were a few reservations available.
 Always keep checking for reservations to pop up, especially as you get closer to the date.
+Cancellations happen often.

 We arrived for our reservation about 20 minutes ahead of our time and were seated within 10 minutes.
 The cast members were very friendly and helpful, and we were happy for a short wait.

 The atmosphere of the Grand Floridian is Victorian and classic.
 This does not mean you have to dress up to attend breakfast.
 We were going to the Magic Kingdom after and had shorts and t-shirts on.
 It is a casual breakfast.

 Once seated our server brought coffee, tea, and juice to the table and we made our way to the buffet.
 There is so much food on this buffet.
 Almost too much!!

 We all picked our favorites and had full plates as we made our way back to the table.
 As soon as we sat we were greeted by Winnie the Pooh who gave big hugs to the kids.